-The State of Florida has determined that it is an important interest of the state to ensure injured workers have some form of relief in the event they are injured as a result of work related activities.
+The State of Florida has determined that it is an essential interest of the state to ensure injured workers have some form of relief in the event they are injured as a result of work-related activities.
 In keeping with the intent to further that interest, and with few exceptions, Florida employers with four (4) or more employees, whether full- or part-time, must provide workers’ compensation insurance to their employees.
 If the employer is in the construction industry and employs one or more employees, worker’s compensation insurance is required.
 Florida farmers with five or more employees and twelve or more additional seasonal employees must also carry coverage.
 All public employers must maintain workers’ compensation insurance.
-The requirement for the mandatory coverage can be satisfied by securing workers compensation insurance through a bona fide insurance carrier or the employer can be, subject to state requirements, self-insured.
+The requirement for the mandatory coverage can be satisfied by securing workers compensation insurance through a bona fide insurance carrier, or the employer can be, subject to state requirements, self-insured.

 An officer of a corporation can elect not to receive workers’ compensation insurance coverage or benefits to save money since the amount an employer pays for workers’ compensation insurance is partially determined by the number of employees covered.
 The individual filing for exemption must complete an application and meet the eligibility requirements.
 For example, an officer must provide proof that he owns at least 10 percent of the corporation’s stock.
 After the completed form is filed, excluded employees are barred from receiving any compensation benefits.

 An employer from another state working in the Florida construction industry with at least one full- or part-time employee must obtain a Florida workers’ compensation insurance policy.
 The company issuing the insurance must be licensed in the state of Florida.
 The employer will be required to state classification codes, pay Florida standard insurance premium rates and read any rules and manuals prior to starting work.